jimmy-ly00/Ransomware-PoC/README.md

 # Ransomware-PoC
 A simple python ransomware PoC that can be used for Atomic Red Team testing for **ATT&CK Technique: Data Encrypted for Impact (T1486)**.
 The project is built off [CryptSky](https://github.com/deadPix3l/CryptSky) and full credits goes to deadPix3l for his code.
 The updated code demonstrates a typical ransomware flow.

-It uses AES encryption to encrypt the local files for speed reasons.
-The AES key is then encrypted with RSA asymmetric encryption using the RSA's public key.
-The RSA's private key and/or encrypted AES key is then sent to the C2.
-If the encrypted AES key is not sent for whatever reasons, then the victim will have to provide it by viewing the ransom note.
-When the ransom is paid, the attacker will then provide the private key to decrypt the AES key and thus decrypt the encrypted files.
-More simply, a decryptor is sent to the victims which will perform these actions automatically.
+ TLDR:
+ 1. Generates AES key to encrypt local file (hardcoded in PoC).
+ 2. Victim generates RSA public and private key.
+The RSA public key encrypts the AES key.
+ 3. The attacker's embedded RSA public key (intentionally hardcoded in PoC) is used to encrypt the victim's RSA private key.
+This is sent to the C2 server or provided by the victim.
+ 4. Ransomnote is shown.
+When the ransom is paid, a decryptor is provided.

 **Warning**: Be extra careful of running the program as it will modify files.
 Ensure the path is correct and be wary in running with administrative privileges.

 # Supported